Launch-On-SEI/airdrop_tool/README.md

-# airdrop_tool
+# Introducing, Airdrop Tool by SEI Ducks!!
-Airdrop tool to assist with distribution of NFTs across SEI addresses.
+Airdrop tool developed by the SEI Ducks team to assist with distribution of NFTs across SEI addresses.
 This is a very rudimentary tool that I hope to update over time.
-But for now wanted this out there to help others.
+But for now wanted this out there to help others who have a need to distribute hundreds or thousands of NFTs on SEI in an effective and easy to approach manner.

 Requires seid to be installed to use.